Mike Murphy (musician): Bee Gees

 In 1989, Murphy was the drummer for the Bee Gees in their concerts in Australia, supporting their 1989 One for All World Tour promoting their album One.
 They performed on four continents for a total of twenty-five concerts (eleven in Europe, six in Australia, two in Japan, and six in the U.S. He also performed with them on their four-CD box set, Tales from the Brothers Gibb.
 He appears on the "One for All Tour concert film".
 He later married one of the backing vocalists/percussionists from the Bee Gees' One For All tour, Tampa Lann.
 He continued to live in California for many years.

 Murphy also recorded additional drums with the Bee Gees on their 1992 American hit single "When He's Gone" wherein future Eagles backup drummer and percussionist Scott Crago played the mainline drums.
 Trevor Murrell became the Bee Gees' drummer in 1992.

 Later life and death

 Murphy moved to Cleveland, Ohio in 1994, to support his wife as caregiver for her mother.
 He became a custom integrator of audio, video, lighting, and security systems.
-He died from a lung complication on April 11, 2006.
+He died from a lung complication, interstitial pheneumonia, on April 11, 2006.
 He was buried at Knollwood Cemetery in Mayfield Heights, Ohio, on April 18, 2006.